mtaut/PythonCourse/README.md

 # RecipeApp (Command Line Version)
+This is the command line version of a recipe app, which acts as a precursor to its web app counterpart.

+## Context
+This project focuses on Python fundamentals, data structures, and object-oriented programming.
+The project also utilizes a database with MySQL and builds the foundation for interacting with a Django framework, for a later project.

 ## User Goals
-Users should be able to create and modify recipes with ingredients, cooking time, and a difficulty parameter that would automatically be calculated by the app.
-Users should also be able to search for recipes by their ingredients.
+Users will be able to create and modify recipes with ingredients, add cooking times, search for a recipe by ingredient, and delete a recipe.
+A difficulty parameter will also be part of the app that is automatically calculated within the app.

 ## Features
 - **Create and manage the user's recipes on a locally hosted MySQL database**